bibliomundi/client-side-api/README.md

 Then insert the ebook by adding its ID and Price and then inform the currency.
 <pre>$purchase->addItem($ebookID, $ebookPrice, 'USD');</pre>

-Check href="https://github.com/bibliomundi/client-side-api/blob/master/currency.md">here<a/> the full list.
+Check <a href="https://github.com/bibliomundi/client-side-api/blob/master/currency.md">here<a/> the full list.

 OBS: You may add as many ebooks as necessary by simply repeating the procedure.